adityasanghi96/file-handler/README.md

 # Executing the software

-Run the file - File Handler.exe inside the folder you want to perform operations.
+Run the file - File Handler.exe (Available in release) inside the folder you want to perform operations.

 # Files included:

- - File Handler.exe -> Executable file to run the software
+ - File Handler.exe (Available in release) -> Executable file to run the software
  - File Handler.py -> Contains the source code
  - Readme.md -> contains information about app.